-Since the onset of Covid-19 last year, many employers have been under pressure financially and a high number of business leaders have contemplated what can be done to reduce business costs, with redundancies being high on the list.
+Since the onset of Covid-19, many employers have been under pressure financially and a high number of business leaders have contemplated what can be done to reduce business costs, with redundancies being high on the list.

 It’s true to say that people are often a business’ biggest cost and in addition, the fact that redundancy is a tried and tested method for reducing head-count and costs also means it is the route most commonly considered.
 However, retaining skilled, experienced and valuable staff for the journey ahead, remains a key issue for future business success.

-Industries such as retail, hospitality and tourism have found making redundancies an inevitable result of the effect of the coronavirus pandemic, however, for others it is always worth exploring other options before making the decision to reduce headcount.
-So, what are those options and how can they help businesses avoid the threat of redundancies?
+Industries such as retail, hospitality and tourism found making redundancies in 2020 an inevitable result of the effect of the coronavirus pandemic, although they are now looking to find ways of building their teams since the lifting of government restrictions.
+However, for industries now being hit with the same financial issues, it is always worth exploring other options before making the decision to reduce headcount.
+So, what are those options and how can they help your business avoid the threat of redundancies?

 1. Recruitment Freeze

-Where possible, businesses could aim to avoid replacing employees who leave the business and consider whether vacancies can be filled by redistributing work amongst existing employees or, by accepting internal applicants, before advertising externally.
+Where possible, businesses can avoid replacing employees who leave the business and consider whether vacancies can be filled by redistributing work amongst existing employees or, by accepting internal applicants, before advertising externally.

 Notes – It’s a good idea to communicate decisions on a recruitment freeze to candidates already in the recruitment pipeline so that you manage their expectations, maintain business reputation and the retain the opportunity to re-engage with prime candidates in the future, when business has recovered sufficiently for recruitment to restart.